ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 ## Device-Names
 * Just like variables in image-urls you can use variables in device-names.
-The syntax is the same:
+The syntax is almost the same:
     * ``Text while loading|Text after loading {iobrokerstate|fallback}``
+	* Additionally can put the iobrokerstate into square brackets, then the plain value without its unit will be used: ``Text while loading|Text after loading {[iobrokerstate]|fallback}``
     * Example: ``Weather is loading|Weather: {javascript.0.weather|No weather data found}``
 	* This shows ``Weather is loading`` when you open the view
 	* As soon as the state of ``javascript.0.weather`` is fetched from the server, the text will be replaced by ``Weather: XXX`` where ``XXX`` is the value of ``javascript.0.weather``